Salt Shed, KGV Docks, Glasgow

 SOLUTION

-• HDIs were validated by carrying out a series of plate load tests and a zone test to ensure that the recorded settlements were in accordance with the design calculations.
+• Rigid Inclusions were validated by carrying out a series of plate load tests and a zone test to ensure that the recorded settlements were in accordance with the design calculations.

-• To aid in locating obstructions on positions, in advance of the main installation, RB agreed with the client to mobilise our 4000 series Vibro Rig with a more robust mandril to probe each position in advance in the approximate area of uncharted piles.
-This provided comfort on both programme and design considerations allowing pro-active adaptation and movement of HDI positions without loss or damage to equipment.
+• To aid in locating obstructions on positions, in advance of the main installation, RBL agreed with the client to mobilise our 4000 series Vibro Rig with a more robust mandril to probe each position in advance in the approximate area of uncharted piles.
+This provided comfort on both programme and design considerations allowing pro-active adaptation and movement of Rigid Inclusion positions without loss or damage to equipment.

 GET IN TOUCH